eml-trm/ComputorV1/README.md

 # ComputorV1
 #### First project in Python

 This program solves a polynomial equation of degree less than or equal to 2.
+The program takes as parameter a polynomial equation.
+The program will display solutions.

 ## Summary
  1. [Usage](#usage)